SarahAndersen/HYG_analysis_project/README.md

 Analysis and visualisation of the HYG database of stars in Jupyter

 ## Context
 In the summer of 2025 I began my journey into data analysis with Python and Jupyter Labs, and this project was my first analysis of a large dataset.
-The code is messy and poorly documented. but for me it represents the joy of discovery and a great learning experience.
+The code is messy and poorly documented, but for me it represents the joy of discovery and a great learning experience.
 I gained a basic understanding of the distribution stars that I've enjoyed since.

 ## Contents
 #### HYG Analysis